Employee Relations Finally Has Its Own Maturity Model: Introducing ER/Q

 If companies want to remain productive and profitable, they need to ensure that they have a well-functioning HR department.
 Without proper HR management, businesses quickly lose their competitive edge.

-Employee relations (ER), often part of the human resources department, is responsible for creating positive relationships and cultivating a constructive work environment that increases employee engagement, productivity, and trust.
-Employee relations is a specific HR discipline that focuses on building strong, positive interpersonal relationships between employees, and between employees and management.
+Employee relations (ER) is often defined as part of the human resources department; it is responsible for creating positive relationships and cultivating a constructive work environment that builds and ensures employee engagement, productivity, and trust.
+Employee relations is a specific HR discipline that focuses on creating strong, positive interpersonal relationships between employees, and between employees and management.
 ER focuses on the creation, implementation and monitoring of programs designed to improve the employee experience and to foster harmony throughout an organization.

 However, employee relations is really much more than policy setting, policing behavior, conducting investigations and managing conflicts.
 Good employee relations goes beyond this to create a company culture that improves the overall employee experience which leads to higher employee satisfaction, resulting in increased employee retention.
 HR Acuity further defines employee relations as the function that brings the legal and emotional contract between employers and employees to life.
 ER leaders are responsible for managing how organizations transparently nurture their culture and maintain healthy, lawful relationships that align with the company’s values and policies, at the workforce, team and individual level.